marksmccann/modality/README.md

 ## Styling
-Modality is unique in that it uses CSS to position itself horizontally AND vertically.
-The modal and it's content will automatically resize to best fit any screen &ndash; all without a line of JavaScript.
+Modality is unique, it uses CSS to position itself horizontally AND vertically.
+The modal will automatically resize to best fit its content and the screen-size &ndash; all without a line of JavaScript.

-*By design, Modality is not styled.* You are in complete control, and since all the positioning and sizing is done for you, all you need to worry about is your modal's appearance, while keeping a few things in mind &mdash;
+*By design, Modality is not styled* in order to give you complete creative control.
+And since all the positioning and sizing is done for you, all you need to worry about is your modal's appearance, while keeping a few things in mind &mdash;

 #### Max-Width
 Modality is only ever as wide as it's content or the user's viewport (unless you style it otherwise).
-But in most cases, it is still a good idea to add a `max-width` value to your modal so that it wont grow too wide on a desktop, but will still resize for a mobile device.
+But in most cases, it is a good idea to give your modal a `max-width` so that it wont grow too wide on a desktop, but will resize for a mobile device.
 ```css
 .yourModalClass {
     max-width: 500px;
 }
 ```
 #### Backdrop
 Modality's backdrop/background-mask has a default styling of `rgba(0, 0, 0, 0.5)`.
-To override or change this, add a class to modality's container via the 'class' option in the settings.
-Then add your new background styles to that, like this:
+To override or change this, add a custom class to modality's container via the 'class' option in the settings, then add your new background styles to that, like this:
 ```javascript
 $('#yourModalId').modality( {class:"yourNewClass"} ); // jQuery
 Modality.init( '#yourModalId', {class:"yourNewClass"} ); // JavaScript